Step 1

 • His ambitions

-When expressing needs, you can notably formulate your expectations in terms of functionalities and the level of customization required .
-Be careful, however, not to fall into the trap of over-personalization: this often more expensive solution can prove difficult to manage later, particularly when finding expert service providers or setting up training.
+When expressing your needs, you can formulate your expectations in terms of functionalities and the level of customization required.
+Be careful, however, not to fall into the trap of over-customization: this often more costly solution can prove difficult to manage later on, particularly when it comes to finding expert service providers or setting up training courses.

-This document is essential to clarify your needs and communicate them as precisely as possible to the service provider.
+This document is essential for clarify your needs and communicate to the service provider as precisely as possible.

-The choice of tool must be strategic : you will use it for years and will be required to collaborate regularly with its teams.
+The choice of tool must be strategic You'll be using it for years to come, and you'll be collaborating with its teams on a regular basis.

 • Quality of customer support